RGrosso/tennis-game/README.md

-# tennis-game
+# Tennis Game
-Simple JavaScript canvas tennis game
+Simple JavaScript canvas tennis game that allows use of movement against the CPU.